Registered Index-Linked Annuities (RILA)

 How RILAs Work

-Traditional indexed annuities limit your upside potential by setting maximum caps on your annuity performance but often have a minimum guaranteed return that is above zero.
+Traditional fixed index annuities limit your upside potential by setting maximum caps on your annuity performance but often have a minimum guaranteed return that is above zero.
 For example, if the index increases by 8%, you will receive only 6% if your cap is set at that rate.

 However, you may also have a guaranteed minimum rate of 2%.
 The minimum guaranteed return ensures you’d never lose money.